-When it comes to transferring property, such as rental properties into LLCs or our personal residence into a Trust, it can be confusing understanding whether you should use a quit claim deed or a warranty deed.
-Here is a brief description of each type of Deed and when they should be used.
+When it comes to transferring property, such as rental properties into LLCs or your personal residence into a Trust, it can be confusing understanding whether you should use a quitclaim deed or a warranty deed.
+Here is a brief description of each type of deed and when they should be used.

 I had the pleasure of interviewing Kevin Harrington on our Refresh Your Wealth podcast last week.
 Kevin was an original shark on the hit TV Show Shark Tank and appeared on 160 episodes.
 He is also the founder of the infomercial, a pioneer of As Seen On TV, and a co-founder of Entrepreneur’s Organization (EO).
 He also took a $500M company public on the NYSE.
 In short, he’s the perfect person to ask on how to pitch your business, product, or investment.
 In the podcast you can hear Kevin provide his Top 9 tips for pitching your deal, business, or product.
 I’ve noted the Top 9 list below and you can check out the podcast here.

 Get Their Attention.
 Start strong and don’t get too far into the details.